So I’m sat there yesterday as usual, plugging away in the markets and in interview pops up with Dean Ivory.

 The money for them can be telling…

 Yesterday an interview pops up on course with Dean Ivory about his runner Lucymai.
 In the interview he was rather down beat about the horses chances and insisted it was only an opportunity to get a run in.
 Sounding anything but negative.

 It doesn’t take a rocket scientist to realise the market was reacting to what was said.
-Given that the price action within the market was already fairly weak it made for a great trade, probably as close to horse-throwing-a-jockey-off kind of move you’ll get!
+Given that the price action was already fairly weak, it made for a great trade.
+Probably as close to horse-throwing-a-jockey-off kind of move you’ll get!